identity2/YARC/devlog.md

 * Completed all the routes in article handler.
 Also wrote tests for it.
 * Did some manual tests.

+# 2020.06.22
+* Completed the comment model and handler.
+Also wrote tests for them.

 ## TODO
 * Change the sorting UI of the article list in frontend to radio buttons.